 2. Limit Spicy Food

-Spicy food is another trigger that intensifies and worsens hot flashes.
 It also results in heart palpitations by irritating the esophagus and raising the blood pressure and heart rate.
 So, if you have frequent palpitations and hot flashes, you must eliminate spicy foods from your diet.
+A doctor once said that if you have had spicy food, add mint, cucumber, and yogurt to counteract the heat.
+It induces a cooling effect.

 3. Remain Stress-Free

 When stressed or anxious, your heart could beat faster than usual.
 Menopause often results in increased anxiety due to estrogen levels and troublesome symptoms like hot flashes and vaginal dryness, which often makes you feel low.
 However, when you are stressed, your overall health is affected.
 Stress also triggers palpitations and affects your heart health.
 That’s why remaining stress-free is of utmost importance.
-You can practice meditation, yoga, and other relaxation techniques.
-Also, do things that pleasure you, like reading a book, going out, etc. You can even talk to women in a similar situation as yours over social platforms and share your feelings.

 4. Follow a Proper Exercise Regime